-• To determine any additional contributions from the respective organisations to the BCF pooled budget beyond the required minimum
+- To sign off the BCF s75 Agreement between CCGs and BCC. - To determine any additional contributions from the respective organisations to the BCF pooled budget beyond the required minimum.

 5.0 The Health and Wellbeing Board (HWB)

 The Health and Wellbeing Board has overall responsibility for ensuring the integration of health and care functions within their localities and it is a requirement of the BCF that local plans are agreed by HWB's.